paolo7/ISWC2019-code/README.md

 This repository contains four Java Eclipse projects:

-#### 1. CoreLogic
+1. *CoreLogic*.
 This project contains the core classes to compute simple schema consequence and rule applicability using the SCORE and CRITICAL approaches.
 The two approaches are defined in the `SchemaExpansionBySPARQLquery.java` Java class.

-#### 3. ExperimentsDataGenerator
+2. *ExperimentsDataGenerator*.
 This project contains `Existential_Validator.java` the core class to compute the existential preserving schema consequence (reusing using the SCORE approache).
 It also contains classes to translate SHACL descriptions into Triplestore schemas and vice versa (`Translator_to_SHACL.java` and `Translator_to_Graph_Pattern.java`).

-#### 4. ExperimentsDataGenerator
+3. *ExperimentsDataGenerator*.
 This project contains the classes needed to generate random schema and rulesets.
 These will be stored (and reused in later runs) under the `chasebench\GPPG\` subfolder.

-#### 5. Experiments
+4. *Experiments*.
 This project contains the runnable main class (in the `runBenchmark` Java class) that will start two experiments:

-1. The experiment to compare the computation time of the SCORE and CRITICAL approaches.
+..* The first experiment to compare the computation time of the SCORE and CRITICAL approaches.
-2. The experiment to evaluate the computation time of the simple vs. existential preserving schema consequence.
+..* The second experiment to evaluate the computation time of the simple vs. existential preserving schema consequence.

 These experiments will output python code to plot the results (requires the `matplotlib` library).